White Bear Lake High School Students Walk Out After Students Receive Racist Messages

 “They are telling my friends they need to hang themselves and us mixed people should have nothing to do with the white people,” said Jasmyn Munkberg, a student.
 “They are saying we need to leave the school and they don’t want us here.
 It’s just gross to me.”

-Students also referred to an incident where signs for a Black Excellence Club were torn down and destroyed.READ MORE: Derek Chauvin Trial, April 9 Live Updates: Hennepin Co.
-Medical Examiner Dr. Baker Takes The Stand
+Students also referred to an incident where signs for a Black Excellence Club were torn down and destroyed.READ MORE: WATCH: Girl Challenges Pittsburgh Police Officer And Former Pitt Football Player To Race

 Throughout the morning, the students held signs and eventually marched around the block and back to the school’s south campus.